vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 This topology enables the following benefits:

 - Isolate and separate SDDC management components (vCenter, ESX) from the Tanzu Kubernetes Grid components.
-This reference design allows only the minimum connectivity between the Tanzu Kubernetes Grid clusters and NSX Advanced Load Balancer to the vCenter Server.
+This reference design allows only the minimum connectivity between the Tanzu Kubernetes Grid clusters and NSX ALB to the vCenter Server.
-- Isolate and separate NSX Advanced Load Balancer management network from the Tanzu Kubernetes Grid management segment and the Tanzu Kubernetes Grid workload segments.
+- Isolate and separate NSX ALB management network from the Tanzu Kubernetes Grid management segment and the Tanzu Kubernetes Grid workload segments.
 - Depending on the workload cluster type and use case, multiple workload clusters may leverage the same workload network or new networks can be used for each workload cluster.
 To isolate and separate Tanzu Kubernetes Grid workload cluster networking from each other it’s recommended to make use of separate networks for each workload cluster and configure the required firewall between these networks.
 For more information, see [Firewall Requirements](#firewall-requirements).
 - Separate provider and tenant access to the Tanzu Kubernetes Grid environment.
   - Only provider administrators need access to the Tanzu Kubernetes Grid management cluster.
-This prevents tenants from attempting to connect to the TKG management cluster.
+This prevents tenants from attempting to connect to the Tanzu Kubernetes Grid management cluster.
 - Only allow tenants to access their Tanzu Kubernetes Grid workload clusters and restrict access to this cluster from other tenants.

 ### Network Requirements